DonaldKellett/Osiv/API.md

 The request was malformed, e.g. one or more fields are missing.
 The server should respond with a JSON payload containing the following fields:

-- `"reason"`: A short description for the error, e.g. `"The username field is missing."`
+- `"message"`: A short description for the error, e.g. `"The username field is missing."`

 #### `401 Unauthorized`